Alternative names for hypocalcaemia

 Low levels of vitamin D in the blood (vitamin D deficiency) which is common, particularly in people who only get limited exposure to the sun.
 Occasionally, diseases of the gut that affect absorption of food can cause reduced vitamin D levels and diseases of either the liver or kidney can also contribute.

 Reduced levels of parathyroid hormone (also known as hypoparathyroidism).
-This occurs as a result of immune responses directed against one’s own parathyroid glands (autoimmunity) or as a rare side-effect from surgery to the neck.
+This occurs as a result of surgical removal of the parathyroid glands or can be an inherited condition or rarely linked to autoimmunity against the parathyroid glands.

 Not taking in enough calcium in the diet.
 In most cases, a diet that is poor in calcium can be compensated for by appropriate changes in the levels of vitamin D and parathyroid hormone in the blood.